tsoichinghin/vps-cpu-monitor/README.md

 ```

 # Running
-Before running the software, please download vps_list.csv to save your VPS IPs and names that you want to set in the software.
+Before running the application, please download vps_list.csv to save your VPS IPs and names that you want to set in the application.
 ```
 wget https://github.com/tsoichinghin/vps-cpu-monitor/raw/main/vps_list.csv
 ```